Cold Email for Real Estate Agents: Templates That Convert

 Why follow-ups work:

-- First email: prospect is busy, deletes without reading
+- First email: the prospect is busy and deletes it without reading

-- Second email: catches them at better time, now interested
+- Second email: catches them at a better time — now they’re interested

-- Third email: reminds them you’re persistent (good trait in an agent)
+- Third email: reminds them you’re persistent (a good trait in an agent)

 Message 1 (Day 0): Template #1 (Neighborhood Specialist)